No one ever said being an entrepreneur was easy!

 After my morning coffee I would go put my mug in the sink and realized that the morning dishes were there from when I had breakfast.
 I would think, no problem, I have all day.
 I would take care of that and realize I needed to take out the garbage.

-After that I would see some dust on the floor and then continue to sweep and wash the floors.
+After that I would see some dust on my desk and then continue to clean that up and while I was at it, sweep and wash the floors.
 After all, I was my own boss and had all day to get to work.

 It took me months to finally get into a routine and start being more productive.
 I had to go through the “hustle” phase of being an entrepreneur, working early in the morning and late into the night burning the candle at both ends before I realized there was a much better way to get things done and still have time for the things I wanted to do.